fin3ss3g0d/evilgophish/README.md

 ## General Background

+This project is based on this [blog](https://outpost24.com/blog/Better-proxy-than-story) and I encourage you to read it before getting started.
 In this setup, `GoPhish` is used to send emails, track opened emails, and provide a dashboard for `evilginx2` campaign statistics, but it is not used for any landing pages.
 To provide tracking between the two, the function resposible for providing campaign results inside `GoPhish` has been modified to instead get clicked link event details and submitted data event details from logs related to `evilginx2`.
 Your phishing link sent from `GoPhish` will point to an `evilginx2` lure path and `evilginx2` will be used for landing pages.
 This provides the ability to still bypass `2FA/MFA` with `evilginx2`, without losing those precious stats.
 The operator will also be informed of a submitted data event in realtime.
 This should ensure the operator won't not run out of time to use captured cookies, or at least be informed as soon as possible.
 The operator will still need to bounce over to the `evilginx2` terminal to fetch the full `JSON` string of captured tokens/cookies.

 ## Infrastructure Layout